United Nations To Rubber Stamp Resolution

 TARABAY: This year there's more opposition to the resolution.
 In response, Islamic countries have toned it down.
 Ironically, that's made it unacceptable for some of the strictest Islamic countries, like Saudi Arabia.
 Recently, the kingdom sponsored an inter-religious dialogue and asked the rest of the world to respect religious expression.
 But does that mean Saudi Arabia will do the same?
 I asked Prince Saud Al-Faisal, the kingdom's foreign minister.

-Prince SAUD AL-FAISAL (Foreign Minister, Saudi Arabia): To say from the beginning you have to transform yourself into something which you aren't now or nothing else can be achieved is, I think, carrying the argument too far.
+SAUD AL: To say from the beginning you have to transform yourself into something which you aren't now or nothing else can be achieved is, I think, carrying the argument too far.

 TARABAY: That sounded like a no, or at least not yet.
 Opponents of the resolution say they're encouraged at signs the Muslim countries aren't as united as they once were.
 Even so, it's expected to pass yet again.
 Jamie Tarabay, NPR News.